danielstebbings/STRATHcube-Downlink-2425/Admin/Interim-Report/Document/Interim-Report.typ

 This project also identified the need for compression of the data to reduce the amount to be transmitted, with the lossless POCKET algorithm being selected for this purpose.
 A C++ implementation of the newer POCKET+ algorithm is available that has been created based on the #acr("CCSDS") standard and will be used on the #acr("PS").

-=== ACM Router
+=== ACM Router + PL Interface
 The #acr("ACM") router is responsible for managing the configuration of the #acr("DVB-S2") system.
 This includes selection of modulation, coding rates, #acr("FECFRAME") length and #acr("DFL").
 In the final system these decisions will be made based on information received from the ground station, however for this project they will be made based on a pre-defined schedule.
-This will allow for the system to be tested under a variety of conditions and for the system to be optimised for expected channel conditions.

-=== PL Interfacing

 This block will handle the alignment of packets to data fields and pass this to the #acr("PL"), along with control data.
 The interface driver will be created using the libiio library created by Analog Devices.